 Familial Hemiplegic Migraine

 In discussions about family history and migraines, familial hemiplegic migraine often surfaces.
 For this type of migraine, the inherited gene has been discovered.
 In this type of migraines, the symptoms include both sensory aura and visual aura, temporary muscle weakness, vision changes, loss of vision, temporary trouble communicating and head pain.
+Familial hemiplegic migraine has been subdivided into 4 categories, as research has been able to identify specific genes within families related to familial hemiplegic migraine.
 Before a migraine doctor makes a diagnosis of familial hemiplegic migraine, at least one other person in the immediate family or another very close relative must experience the exact same type of migraine attacks.